node-migrator-bot/roto/README.md

 #### A no-nonsense build tool for Node.js projects.

 Roto is designed to be a lean build tool.
 Build targets are defined as functions.
-Inside of which, you simply add tasks that are executed *sequentally*.
+Inside of which, simply add tasks that are executed *sequentally*.

 **To install**: `npm install -g roto`